 The Perfect 1-Day Mostar Itinerary

-Mostar Old Town
+Old Town Center

 Koski Mehmed Pasha Mosque

-In Bosnia and Herzegovina, Islam is one of the most common religions and that means you’re going to find some beautiful mosques there.
-For Mostar, the one you have to visit is Koski Mehmed Pasha Mosque.
-Built by the Ottomans in 1618, this mosque is not only an iconic feature along Mostar’s riverfront but also beautiful up close.
+Islam is one of the most common religions in Bosnia and Herzegovina, so you’ll see some beautiful mosques there.
+The one to visit in Mostar is the Koski Mehmed Pasha Mosque.
+Built by the Ottomans in 1618, the original mosque was another landmark severely damaged during the war, but the reconstruction is stunning.

 Traditional Ottoman Houses

-Not all of Mostar’s history is centuries old.
-The city was hit particularly hard during the Bosnian War and suffered quite a lot of devastation.
-Head to the more modern parts of Mostar and you’ll find plenty of buildings that still bear bullet marks and scars from the conflict.
-One of the most prominent buildings is the towering bank just off the Spanish Square, now known as the Mostar Sniper Tower.
+Not all of Mostar’s historic landmarks are centuries old.
+The city was hit particularly hard during the Bosnian War, suffering a lot of devastation.
+In the more modern parts of Mostar, you’ll find plenty of buildings that still bear bullet marks and scars from the conflict.
+One of the most prominent is the former bank just off the Spanish Square, now known as the Mostar Sniper Tower.
 As its name suggests, this was a snipers’ nest for Croatian soldiers during the conflict.

 Sunset Dinner by the River